-Jennifer Carlson has been agenting for thirteen years.
+Jennifer Carlson has been agenting since 1997.
 Previously, she worked at Henry Dunow Literary Agency and Harold Ober Associates.
 She works with narrative nonfiction writers and journalists covering current events and ideas and cultural history, as well as literary and upmarket commercial novelists.
 On the children’s side, her clients are primarily young adult and middle grade fiction writers with a very select number of picture book projects.
 A graduate of Sarah Lawrence College, she lives in Brooklyn, New York.

 Henry Dunow began his career as a literary agent in the early 1980s, with stints at Curtis Brown Ltd. and Harold Ober Associates before founding his own agency in 1997, which has since evolved into Dunow, Carlson